 In short: Anticipate, Analyse, Explain.

-This nevertheless leaves Alavan freely available to work directly and independently with fund managers, be it on one-off studies, regular updates or special events.
+As a completely independent consultancy, Alavan is free to work for clients across the full spectrum of the financial services sector — banks, brokers, fund managers, insurance etc — be it on one-off studies, regular updates or special events.
 I currently have a number of such commissions, including presentations at major conferences.
-Some examples of recent publications can be found at Research Papers; and of speaking engagements at News & Events.
+Some examples of recent publications and speaking engagements can be found at News & Events.

 Furthermore, Alavan does not restrict its offering to the financial sector.
 I understand fully — not least based on my extensive experience promoting foreign direct investment at the OECD in the first half of the 1990s and for the British government’s business development agency, UKTI, in the United States a decade later — that understanding ‘local’ politics is particularly important for inward investors irrespective of sector.

-Whether you are a portfolio or foreign direct investor, here I bring an additional part of my “accumulated knowledge” into play based on my time with African Development Corporation from 2008 to 2015, for the last three of which I chaired the supervisory board.
-This has given me a solid understanding of what senior executives need to know in terms of politics and policy to help them make the ‘right’ decision, be it relative to portfolio investments or the longer-term development and day-to-day management of assets on the ground.
+Whether you are a portfolio or foreign direct investor, here I bring an additional part of my “accumulated knowledge” into play based on my time with African Development Corporation from 2008 to 2015, for the last three of which I chaired the supervisory board, which I have carried forward including into my current role as Chair of the board of the Lusaka-based 30Thirty Inclusion Fund.
+It has given me a solid understanding of what senior executives need to know in terms of politics and policy to help them make the ‘right’ decision, be it relative to portfolio investments or the longer-term development and day-to-day management of assets on the ground.